-English fluency.
-Moreover, even in situations where students have studied a second language earlier in their schooling, many of them never really learned the language.
-50
+to English before puberty, they will face almost insurmountable hurdles in their efforts to reach English fluency on par with their domestic classmates.
+Moreover, even in situations where students have studied a second language earlier in their schooling, many of them never really learned the language.49

-While international students are generally required to take an exam in English proficiency51 as part of their entrance into an American university or college, the results of these exams can be very misleading.
-First, as will be discussed in Part III of this article, the scores reported on these exams are often the result of fraud.52 This means that the international student's grasp of English is not what it was represented to be in the student's application.
-Second, even if the scores are valid, they are not an accurate predictor of the student's ability to be successful in the university classroom, particularly if the student majors in business or legal studies.53 For example, concepts and strategies for reading and using legal precedent that are viewed as "routine and mechanical" for American legal educators are not only unfamiliar, but can be outright foreign to an international student who has no foundation in American law or the common law system.54 Native English speakers often forget that the language can be "tricky, not just in sound and meaning but in idiomatic forms [that] native English speakers take for granted."55 For example, expressions such as "don't beat around the bush", "he's a chip of the old block", or "it costs an arm or a leg", would be completely incomprehensible to most international students.
+While international students are generally required to take an exam in English proficiency50 as part of their entrance into an American university or college, the results of these exams can be very misleading.
+First, as will be discussed later in this article, the scores reported on these exams are often the result of fraud.51 This means that the international student's grasp of English is not what it was represented to be in the student's application.
+Second, even if the scores are valid, they are not an accurate predictor of the student's ability to be successful in the university classroom, particularly if the student majors in business or legal studies.52 For example, concepts and strategies for reading and using legal precedent that are viewed as "routine and mechanical" for American legal educators are not only unfamiliar, but can be outright foreign to an international student who has no foundation in American law or the common law system.53 Native English speakers often forget that the language can be "tricky, not just in sound and meaning but in idiomatic forms [that] native English speakers take for granted."54 For example, idioms such as "don't beat around the bush", "he's a chip of the old block", or "it costs an arm or a leg", would be completely incomprehensible to most international students.

-Faculty and administrators often observe a student's ability to converse about simple everyday tasks in English with relative ease and/or handle basic social situations and mistakenly believe the student has a deeper understanding of the English language than what they actually possess.
-This can most often be attributed to a concept called BICS and CALP.
-In a nutshell, there is a difference between a student's Basic Interpersonal Communication Skills (BICS) and their Cognitive Academic Language Proficiency (CALP).
-The basic interpersonal skills are
+Furthermore, faculty and administrators often observe a student's ability to converse about simple everyday tasks in English with relative ease and/or handle basic social situations and mistakenly believe the student has a deeper understanding of the English language than what they actually possess.55 This can most often be attributed to a concept called BICS and CALP.56 In a nutshell, there is a difference between a student's Basic Interpersonal Communication Skills (BICS) and their Cognitive Academic Language Proficiency (CALP).57 The basic interpersonal